Vel Lewis: Biography

-In 1995, he began composing music as a songwriter for Los Angeles Post Music, a production music library founded by Tom Borton.
-LA Post Music's tracks appear on popular TV shows "Sex And The City", "Friends", "Mad About You", and "The Fresh Prince of Bel-Air".
-Between the years 2003 through 2005, he performed on a World Tour with legendary singer Dionne Warwick.
-In 2005, he released his first solo debut album "All Wound Up" under the stage name of Shady Grady.
+In 1995, he began composing music as a songwriter for Los Angeles Post Music, a production music library founded by Borton.
+LA Post Music's tracks appear on TV shows Sex And The City, Friends, Mad About You, and The Fresh Prince of Bel-Air.
+Between the years 2003 through 2005, he performed on a World Tour with singer Dionne Warwick.

+In 2005, he released his first solo debut album All Wound Up under the stage name of "Shady Grady".
 He composed eight of the ten songs and co-wrote the remaining two songs contained in this album.
 His song "Song For My Love" from his EP "Colors Of Soul" landed at #67 on the Groove Jazz Music "Top 100" list for 2014 with over 1,600 spins and 375,000 streams.

+Lewis released the single "Forever More" in 2021, featuring Larry Braggs, formerly of Tower of Power and The Temptations.

+The following year, he teamed up with guitarist and songwriter Michael Garvin to release two singles under their Garvel Music label.
+"PlayTyme" premiered on YouTube in May 2022 and entered the global Smooth Jazz Top 100 within seven weeks.
+Their second release, "Bossaflowz," launched in November.
+In June 2024, Vel was awarded the Houston Black Music Award for Best Jazz Male Performer by the Black Music Association and Academy of America.